Thank You Letter for a Gift: Notes, Cards and Messages

 Dear [Name],

-I plan to use it toward [specific purpose: something for the house, school expenses, the baby, our trip, a needed purchase].
-That makes your gift feel not only generous, but genuinely helpful.
+I plan to use it for [specific purpose: something for the house, school expenses, the baby, our trip, or a needed purchase].
+That makes your gift not only generous but also genuinely helpful.

-I am grateful for your kindness and for the way you chose to support me at this moment.
+I’m grateful for your kindness and the way you chose to support me at this time.
 Thank you again for thinking of me so warmly.

 With appreciation,